Warren Gerds/Critic at Large: Review: ‘A Trick of the Light’ comical and engaging in Fish Creek

 In traditional pre-performance remarks on season-opening night, artistic director Greg Vinkler said he again is “very, very excited to see something brand new have birth here.”

 In seven of the past eight seasons, Peninsula Players Theatre offered world premieres, Vinkler said.
-He singled out Sean Grennan’s “The Tin Woman,” which premiered at the Players in 2014 and has gone on to 66 productions elsewhere and is in the process of being made into a movie.
+He singled out Sean Grennan’s “The Tin Woman,” which premiered at the Players in 2014 and has gone on to 66 productions elsewhere and is in the process of being crafted into a musical.

 Creative: Playwright – Peter Moore; director – Tom Mula; scenic designer – Keith Pitts; costume designer – Rachel Lambert; lighting designer – Stephen Roy White; properties designer – Wendy Huber; sound designer – Christopher Kriz; stage manager – Richelle Harrington Calin; production manager – Cody Westgaard; scenic artist Eileen Rosycki; artistic director – Greg Vinkler; managing director – Brian Kelsey